 - Multi-systems collaboration and coordination

 - Crisis response

-If you would like to learn more about North Star IOP services to see if they meet your child’s needs, or if you are would like to make a referral, please contact our Director of Clinical Operations, Anisa S. Cole, at (860) 643-2101 x214.
+If you would like to learn more about North Star IOP services to see if they meet your child’s needs, or if you are would like to make a referral, please contact our Coordinator of Clinical Day Program, Felicia Aresco, LCSW at (860) 643-2101 x211.